Skip to main content

 Campaign Name

-An internal name to identify the campaign, e.g. Summer Promotion Campaign.
+An internal name to identify the campaign, e.g. Summer Promotion Campaign or season_sale.

 2